Leadership

 Agentic Org Chart Starter Kit (Decision Rights + Verification Levels)

-A 1-page framework to map AI-enabled workflows to owners, quality gates, and audit requirements—plus a 90-day rollout checklist.
+A one-page template to map AI-enabled workflows to approvers, quality gates, and audit trails, plus a practical 90-day rollout plan.

 Download Free Resource